Tag Archives: spirituality

 Scripture:

-Reflection question: How do you try to find common ground with others when you share your faith?
+Reflection question: How can you tell if a marriage is built on a solid foundation?
 Discuss this with believers like you on Harvest Discipleship!

 Harvest.org | Greg Laurie